-Special Note: Any S Corporation with nonresident members shall be subject to withholding tax unless a composite return, Form IT CR, is filed or the aggregate annual member's share of the taxable income sourced to Georgia is less than \$1,000.00.
+Special Note: Any S Corporation with nonresident members shall be subject to withholding tax unless a composite return, Form IT-CR, is filed, the S Corporation makes an irrevocable election to pay income tax at the entity level or the aggregate annual member's share of the taxable income sourced to Georgia is less than \$1,000.00.
 However, if the shareholder has a properly executed 600S-CA, withholding is not due provided the shareholder reports the income and pays the tax.
 Permission to file a composite return is not required.
 To ensure Georgia's recognition of your S Corporation election, attach a properly completed Form 600S-CA for each nonresident shareholder to Form 600S when it is filed, even if a composite return has been filed.
 Please see Page 3 for details as to when and how often the 600S-CA is required.
 If applicable, please check the "Composite Return Filed" box on Form 600S, Page 1.
 For composite return information and/or forms call 1-877-423-6711.